 FEE: 20 RON ( around 4 € or 4.5 $) for adults, 10 RON (around 2 € or 2 $) for children until 14.

 Guided tours occur twice an hour during winter and every 20 minutes during summer.

 Libearty Bear Sanctuary is the largest brown bear sanctuary in the world and home to one hundred bears who roam freely on 70 hectares of oak and hazel forest.
 The shelter gathers many bears saved from captivity from different zoos or private places throughout Romania.

 Remember!
 The place is not a zoo: you can sometimes see the bears; other times, you won’t.
-One of the best things to do in Rasnov should definitely be visiting the bear sanctuary as you’ll find out so many exciting things.

 On the guided tour, you’ll learn more about this place, who made everything possible, and you’ll listen to sad stories about those poor bears’ lives and why and how they ended up in this sanctuary.
-The sanctuary is also home to other abandoned or abused animals like wolves, donkeys, or dogs.
+The sanctuary is also home to abandoned or abused animals like wolves, donkeys, and dogs.

 RELATED: Libearty Bear Sanctuary Zarnesti: http://bearsanctuary.com/libearty-bear-sanctuary or https://millionsoffriends.org/en/libearty/visit-the-sanctuary

-BOOK YOUR FULL-DAY TICKETS HERE! if you’re based in Brasov and would love to visit the Bear Sanctuary and the Rasnov Fortress on a day trip.
+BOOK YOUR FULL-DAY TICKETS HERE – if you’re based in Brasov and would love to visit the Bear Sanctuary and the Rasnov Fortress on a day trip.
 On top of that, you will explore Dracula’s Castle in Bran with a skip-the-line ticket.
 You will also get to visit the charming medieval town of Brasov!

 The Best Things To Do In Rasnov.
 Interactive Map